Junyi00/tp/docs/UserGuide.md

 Let's deduct _500 points_ from _Lyndon Edwards_ to reward him with a water bottle!
 Using the [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints) command, you can then track his new points again.

-Enter the following command to subtract points from _Lyndon Edwards_ after claiming a reward for him.
+Enter the following command to subtract points from _Lyndon Edwards_ after claiming a reward.

     addpoints 1 pt/-500